cloudify-cosmo/docs.getcloudify.org/content/manager/roles-management.md

 ## Differences between the roles

 System wide roles:

-- `sys_admin` – has permissions to all tenant level APIs in addition to system level APIs.
+- `sys_admin` has permissions to all tenant level APIs in addition to system level APIs.
   The user admin is created automatically as sys_admin in the bootstrapping process.
-- `default` - doesn’t have permission for anything until he will be assigned to tenant.
+- `default` doesn’t have permission for anything until he will be assigned to tenant.

 Tenant’s Role:

-- `manager` - has the ability of managing all of the tenants resources (private and public) and creating new resources, but without the ability of creating or managing users.
+- `manager` has the ability of managing all of the tenant's resources (private and public) and creating new resources, but without the ability of creating or managing users.
-- `user` - has the ability of managing all of the tenants resources (only public) and creating new resources.
+- `user` has the ability of managing all of the tenant's resources (only public) and creating new resources.
-- `operations` - has the ability of deploying blueprints and executing workflows, but does not allow them to upload new blueprints or plugins to the tenant.
+- `operations` has the ability of deploying blueprints and executing workflows, but does not allow them to upload new blueprints or plugins to the tenant.
-- `viewer` - has the ability of viewing the public resources of explicitly defined tenant (or tenants).
+- `viewer` has the ability of viewing the public resources of explicitly defined tenant (or tenants).

 ![User Roles Permissions]({{< img "manager/roles.png" >}})